shirakaba/react-native-typescript-2d-game/README.md

 If you just want to try out the game without interacting with the repository, you can download it in the Expo Client via the URL:

 https://exp.host/@bottledlogic/the-box

+...
+Otherwise, follow the instructions in the next section to build it yourself.

 ### Building from this repository